diovisgood/diovisgood.github.io/_portfolio/rtsmunity-prematch-predictor.md

 ---
-title: "Pre-match prediction models for RTS Munity s.a."
+title: "Pre-match prediction models for RTS Munity"
 date: 2020-01-20
 excerpt: "Bundle of small models for predictions of different match outcomes for bets on e-sports games"
 category: machine-learning